Demand stepped up for off-the-shelf orthotics*

 * Excerpted from: Gupte J. ‘Demand stepped up for off-the-shelf orthotics’, Retail Pharmacy, Nov 2016.

-Headed up by Associate Professor Vivienne Chuter, Foot Bio-Tec orthotic footwear was showcased in a world-first presentation made by the Faculty of Health & Medicine of The University of Newcastle at the ASICS Sports Medicine Australia Conference, held on the Gold Coast, 21 – 24 October 2015.
+Headed up by Associate Professor Vivienne Chuter, Foot Bio-Tec orthotic footwear was showcased in a world-first presentation made by the Podiatry Discipline in the Faculty of Health and Medicine of The University of Newcastle at the ASICS Sports Medicine Australia Conference, held on the Gold Coast, 21 – 24 October 2015.

 Foot Bio-Tec orthotic footwear was reported to significantly reduce foot pain, greatly improve foot function & markedly increase user comfort.

-Foot BioTec CEO Dr Daniel Zhang (m.b.b.s Acu.
-AHPRA) and the Product Manager Robert Herde discussing with Associate Professor Vivienne Chuter and Dr Martin Spink at the Department of Podiatry of University of New Castle about joint research projects.
+Foot Bio-Tec CEO Dr Daniel Zhang (m.b.b.s Acu.
+AHPRA) and Product Manager Robert Herde discussing joint research projects with Associate Professor Vivienne Chuter and Dr Martin Spink of the Discipline of Podiatry in the Faculty of Health and Medicine, The University of Newcastle.